Destacado en este post

 4. Dealing With Legal Requirements, Simply

-The transport industry operates under increasingly strict regulations—ranging from driver hours to emission standards, as well as restrictions on where and when certain vehicles can operate.
+The transportation industry operates under increasingly strict regulations—ranging from driver hours to emission standards, as well as restrictions on where and when certain vehicles can operate.
 These regulations complicate the routing and scheduling equation.

-In the U.S., Tier 2 and 3 and CA LEV II & III standards for vehicles are even more restrictive, which must be considered when planning transport routes.
+In the U.S., Tier 2 and 3 and CA LEV II & III standards for vehicles are even more restrictive, which must be considered when planning transportation routes.
 From London to New York and Shanghai, many urban areas operate combinations of congestion charges and outright bans on deliveries in peak daytime periods.

 To complicate matters further, suburban areas may also have bans on evening deliveries, placing more restrictions on the route schedules.